HOW TO PERM HAIR AT HOME TUTORIAL

 Use leave-in conditioners or curl creams to enhance definition.

-3. How to Style Permed Hair
+3. How to Style Permed Hair Tutorial for natural hair

 Minimize heat styling (blow dryers, curling irons, flat irons) as excessive heat can weaken curls.